Prag8855/aab/content/guides/residence-permit.md

 If you travel outside Germany for more than 6 months, your residence permit expires.[^22] The [[Blue Card]] lets you travel for 12 months.

 If you have German [permanent residence](/glossary/Niederlassungserlaubnis), you can travel 6 months outside of Germany.
-If you have [EU permanent residence](/guides/permanent-residence#eu-permanent-residence), you can travel 12 to 24 months outside the [EU](/glossary/European%20Union), or 6 years in another EU country.[^21]
+If you have the [EU permanent residence](/guides/permanent-residence#eu-permanent-residence), you can travel 12 to 24 months outside the [EU](/glossary/European%20Union), or 6 years in another EU country.[^21]

 To travel longer, you need permission from the *[[Ausländerbehörde]]*.